Our Commitment to Diversity, Equity, and Inclusion

 We choose to put extra effort toward achieving equitable outcomes for members of racial and ethnic groups.
 We do this because people of color and indigenous people in Minnesota experience levels of socioeconomic, legal and educational inequality that are among the worst in the nation.

-We provide free All Play memberships to lower-income families and invest in other initiatives to ensure that families of color and indigenous people living in poverty fully benefit from playful learning opportunities.
+We provide steeply discounted All Play tickets and memberships to lower-income families and invest in other initiatives to ensure that families of color and indigenous people living in poverty fully benefit from playful learning opportunities.

 We strive to live our values every day.
 However, we acknowledge that we are human and therefore not perfect.
 We seek input and promise to listen and accept when we fall short of our goals and commitments.
 We promise to demonstrate an honest and open effort to learn, understand and improve.